DavidBoja/Fitbit-smart-alarm/README.md

 To setup your Heroku app, you firstly need to create a [Heroku](https://heroku.com) account.
 Use the Heroku CLI to create your app by following [these steps](https://devcenter.heroku.com/articles/heroku-cli).

-Next, download this repository by following [this link](https://help.github.com/en/articles/cloning-a-repository).
+Next, download this repository locally by following [this link](https://help.github.com/en/articles/cloning-a-repository).
 Instead of cloning it from the terminal, it may be easier to download it as a ZIP and extract it to the Heroku app folder.

-Next, we need to setup a environment variables and the Heroku scheduler.
+Next, we need to setup a environment variables and the Heroku scheduler on the Heroku page.
 Login with your account to [Heroku.com](https://dashboard.heroku.com/apps) and find the Settings tab in your app.
 There, you need to add the following variables (listed as key:value):
 1. CHROMEDRIVER_PATH: /app/.chromedriver/bin/chromedriver